horizontal rule

 As these categories reveal, the versatility of the man is incredible.
 His works are “person-centred”, with the focus on how to improve the quality of life – physical, intellectual, psychological and spiritual.
 A wide spectrum of readers in different parts of the world, treasure his writings.

+I interviewed him in his living room, spartan, but well organized.
+The computer takes the centre place on his uncluttered table.
+He seems to operate in the ‘brave, new paperless age’ of ‘writing’!
+It is hard for him to talk at length because of his ailment.
+But we are old friends, and communicate easily.
 I asked him what he found was most satisfying in his Mission of writing.
 He told me that the feedback that he receives from Jesuits and others after reading his books encourages him very much to continue writing and publishing.
 He added, with a smile, “It is not easy to receive praise and appreciation from Jesuits!”
 Some of his books are in public libraries, and he sometimes gets feedback from very unknown and unexpected quarters.
 He also corresponds regularly with admirers from across the globe.

 He told me that he found the writing of books a very enriching experience.
 In the case of some books especially he clearly experienced the Spirit moving him, urging him, as well as the Providence of God.
 The inspiration, the right materials, the flow of the book, etc… just happen.
 There is the sweat, of course!
 But he had the distinct feeling that ‘Another’ was moving him from above.
 As a feedback he received put it, “your books are inspired, hence inspiring.”
 This experience was very strong while writing one of his first and most popular books, “At Home With God” (1991).
 It was translated into Malayalam, Spanish, Lithuanian, and Telugu.